sheenarbw/eleventy-tilde-template/content/foundational-projects/password-checker/part-2/index.md

 ---
+_db_id: 703
+agile_weight: 3
 content_type: project
 flavours:
 - any_language
 from_repo: content/foundational-projects/password-checker/part-1
 prerequisites:
   hard:
   - content/foundational-projects/password-checker/part-1
   soft: []
-agile_weight: 3
 submission_type: continue_repo
 tags:
 - logging
-title: Add logging to password checker
+title: Add logging to password strength checker
 ---

 In part one of this exercise you created two functions.
 Now you are going to upgrade that program by adding some logging capabilities.